jklarica/best_price_finder/README.md

 ![price_checker](https://user-images.githubusercontent.com/951477/33724379-36183f64-db67-11e7-9a6f-4728a36fb27b.jpg)

+This widget should be a self-contained component that can placed within a larger admin page - you can simply place it within a basic `index.html` page.

 We have provided you with this bare-bones Django project to get started.
 Simply fork this repo and begin working, ensuring that you install and add to the requirements contained in `requirements.txt`.